entur/uttu/README.md

 ### `routing` profile

-Provides pre-made configuration for running (presumably) [OSRM Server](https://project-osrm.org/) to be used for navigation routing features. **However** the image used is not the default, but instead named `osrm-routing` to allow the use of custom internal/external image with precalculated data.
+Provides pre-made configuration for running (presumably) [OSRM Server](https://project-osrm.org/) to be used for navigation routing features. **However**, the image used is not the default, but instead named `osrm-routing` to allow the use of custom internal/external image with precalculated data.
 As this is very dependent on how the image is created, we recommend that you use the provided `Dockerfile` below as base and adapt accordingly: